mustafamusse/Home-Bar/README.md

 ### Adding Ingredients
 This is the first installment to where the idea is that the user gives ingredients and the application will find drinks that can be done with those ingredients.

-### Login
-This is the first page that will avaliable to the user, the presenter will have logic and make sure that the user is logged in and the views will show you a UI that can be navigated.

 ### My Ingredients
 This is also a functionality that will be used in the adding ingredients, just like addingredients this is not implemented yet.